Greece Photography Essay a cover image of Naxos Greece

 The Famous Greece Sunsets and Sunrises

-As a photographer, catching a sunset is easy, it’s getting up for sunrise that requires work and dedication.
+As a photographer, catching a sunset is easy.
+It’s the task of getting up for sunrise that requires work and dedication.

 Light rays shine down at sunset in Santorini